swlaschin/fsharpforfunandprofit.com/_posts/2013-01-21-computation-expressions-continuations.md

 You might be thinking: so what?
 Why bother to wrap the pipe into a function?

-The answer is that we can add *extra code* in the `pipeInto` function to do stuff "behine the scenes", just as in a computation expression.
+The answer is that we can add *extra code* in the `pipeInto` function to do stuff "behind the scenes", just as in a computation expression.

 ### The "logging" example revisited ###